kubernetes/enhancements/keps/sig-scheduling/4328-node-affinity-based-eviction/README.md

 If kube-apiserver doesn't enable the feature gate, this new affinity will be silently dropped during pod creating, and will be silently dropped during pod updating if it's not been used.

-If kube-apiserver enable the feature gate, and: if only the kube-controller-manager enables the feature gate, the node affinity will be ignored during the scheduling phase. if only the kube-scheduler enables the feature gate, the node affinity will be ignored during the execution phase.
+If kube-apiserver enable the feature gate, and:

+if only the kube-controller-manager enables the feature gate, the node affinity will be ignored during the scheduling phase.
+However, DaemonSet pods will still adhere to the `requiredDuringSchedulingRequiredDuringExecution` because the nodes running DaemonSets are determined within the DaemonSet controller.

+if only the kube-scheduler enables the feature gate, the node affinity will be ignored during the execution phase.
+However, DaemonSet pods will not adhere to the `requiredDuringSchedulingRequiredDuringExecution` because the nodes running DaemonSets are determined within the DaemonSet controller.

 ## Production Readiness Review Questionnaire